-On the other hand, remote musicians from developed countries offer lower fees and guarantee the same quality of recording.
+On the other hand, remote musicians from developed countries offer lower fees and guarantee the same quality of the recording.

 Have a look at my story to find out how a marketing student from Tirana became a remote session guitarist.

-The low cost of life in developing countries does not mean that the price is extremely discounted.
+The low cost of living in developing countries does not mean that the price is extremely discounted.
 Don’t be like some people who misunderstand fiver & request an orchestral arrangement for 15$ and in 2 days’ time.

-The downside to this is that prices might go lower in the future globally for remote sessions and local studio might be a thing of the past in smaller countries.
+The downside to this is that prices might go lower in the future globally for remote sessions and the local studio might be a thing of the past in smaller countries.

-I’m saying that there will be a natural shift to remote recording session since the recording industry has not found a solution to properly compensate indecent artists & small labels – low cost and high quality of remote recording session is the natural choice.
+I’m saying that there will be a natural shift to remote recording session since the recording industry has not found a solution to properly compensate indecent artists & small labels – low cost and high quality of remote recording session is a natural choice.

 Error: API requests are being delayed for this account.
 New posts will not be retrieved.